Sylvia Sensiper, PhD

 Perhaps you have a chronic or difficult problem, or maybe you feel

-or sad.
-Before you jump into therapy, there are important issues that you need to consider.
+or anxious.
+Before you begin therapy, there are important issues that you need to consider.
 For example, "How do I choose a therapist?"
 "How much will it cost and how long will it take?"
 "What kinds of therapies are there and how do they differ?"
 "What should I expect at my first session?"

 Conflicts can occur when the client and therapist have different value systems or when there are misunderstandings about the level of conversational intimacy.
-Engaging the right therapist—someone with whom you are comfortable and trust—is important in ensuring that you get the best treatment possible.
+Engaging the right therapist—someone with whom you are comfortable and trust—is important to ensure that you get the best treatment possible.

 Look for recommendations from your doctor or other healthcare providers, professional organizations, or friends.
-Health care professionals can also separate your physical problems from emotional ones.
-Laura M. went for a physical checkup when her
+Healthcare professionals may be able to separate your physical problems from emotional ones.
+For example, Laura went for a physical checkup when her

 over moving to a new city and the birth of her second child made her irritable and chronically fatigued.